prezly/theme-kit-js/packages/core/README.md

 For local development, and for self-hosted themes, you can only use the former option.
 Add these variables to your `.env` file:
 ```
 PREZLY_ACCESS_TOKEN=your access token
-PREZLY_NEWSROOM_UUID=your newsroom UUID
+PREZLY_NEWSROOM_UUID=your site UUID
 PREZLY_THEME_UUID=your theme UUID
 ```

 `PREZLY_THEME_UUID` variable is only reqiured for developing themes that are already hosted on Prezly infrastructure.
 It determines which theme preset will be pulled from the API.
 For self-hosted themes, you'll want to handle the theme settings in some other way.

-If you don't have these credentials, you can use one of our [testing newsrooms credentials](https://github.com/prezly/theme-nextjs-starter#testingtoken).
+If you don't have these credentials, you can use one of our [testing sites credentials](https://github.com/prezly/theme-nextjs-starter#testingtoken).

 ----